Taulant Xhaka

-Taulant Ragip Xhaka (born 28 March 1991) is a former professional footballer who played as a defensive midfielder.
+Taulant Ragip Xhaka (born 28 March 1991) is a former professional footballer who played as a defensive midfielder who is the current manager of FC Dardania Basel.
 Born in Switzerland, he represented the Albania national team.

 Early life

 Xhaka was born in Basel, Switzerland, to Albanian parents originally from Kosovo.
 He is the elder brother of Granit Xhaka, who is also a professional footballer, and who plays for Sunderland and the Switzerland national team.
 The family moved from Kosovo to Switzerland in 1990, where both brothers were born.

 Club career

 Early years

 Taulant Xhaka started playing football at the age of six and began his career at Concordia Basel in 2000, before moving along with his brother to Basel two years later.
 He played for various Basel youth teams and, from 2008, became a regular member of the under-21 team for two years in the Swiss 1.
 Liga, playing 37 games overall and scoring six goals.

 Basel

 At the beginning of the 2010–11 season, he and his brother Granit moved up into the first team squad, where he began playing as a defender.
 He made his first team debut on 19 September 2010 in the 5–0 Swiss Cup win against Mendrisio-Stabio.
 He made his Super League debut on 27 February 2011 in the 1–0 away win against Luzern.
 At the end of the season, the team won the Super League title, Xhaka's first silverware with the club.

 In the next season, Xhaka scored his first Basel goal on 10 September during the 4–0 away league win against Servette, where he came on as a substitute.
 On 27 September, he made his UEFA Champions League debut as a substitute in the 3–3 away draw against Manchester United at Old Trafford.